jlink/how-to-specify-it/docs/README.md

 > This lets us keep the property in a simpler form, but is weaker, since it no longer captures that “the last insert wins”.
 We will return to this point later.
 >
-> We can go on to define further metamorphic properties for insert, with different modifiers — delete and union:
+> We can go on to define further metamorphic properties for `insert`, with different modifiers — `delete` and `union`:

 ```java
 @Property